Pontiac V8 engine: Design

+All Pontiac V8s shared a common 4.62" bore pitch, resulting in a mid-size block with external dimensions shared by all displacements (except the short deck versions).
 Most Pontiac V8s had an overall length (to the edge of the water pump pulley) of 28.25 in, an overall width of 27 in, and a height (not including air cleaner) of 31 in.
 Dry weight ranged from 590 to 650 lb, depending on displacement and year.
-Most Pontiac engines were painted light blue.
-The 1958 370" engine and the 1959–60 389 version was named the "Tempest" V-8 and changed in 61 to the "Trophy" V8.
-Pontiac in the 1950s was one of a few US manufacturers that did not regularly identify their engine names and sizes with air-cleaner or valve-cover decals.